shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Gale!
 I need you!”

 “Gale no fight Reesu.
 Reesu too strong!
-Drown yinglet!”
+Drown Gale!”

 “Gale, please.
 I can’t do this without you.”

-“Drown Gra, drown deer, drown yinglet!”
+“Drown Gra, drown deer, drown Gale!”
 Gale desperately tried in vain to escape his perch in Astalir’s antlers, but Astalir moved them around and held him in place with his telekinesis.

 “Gale please!”
 Astalir’s legs spread apart as he slowly slipped.